-While planar embeddings are not possible, it is possible to break up graphs into planar pieces which are then connected along a 1D line without intersections.
+{\change A related concern is that some qubit hardware implementations and their couplings are only possible in a planar layout.} While planar embeddings of the discussed quantum LDPC codes are generally not possible, it is possible to break up graphs into planar pieces which are then connected along a 1D line without intersections.
 This can be done using \emph{book embeddings}~\cite{bilski1992embedding} where the vertices of the graph are arranged along a line (spine) and each edge is assigned a half-plane with the line as its boundary (page), such that no two edges on the same page intersect.
 Clearly, the vertices do not have to be placed on the spine but can be pulled into the pages.
-The number of pages should ideally not grow and it was shown in \cite{dujmovic2015layouts} that there are indeed families of expander graphs even so that only three pages are sufficient for a book embedding.
+The number of pages should ideally not grow and it was shown in~\cite{dujmovic2015layouts} that there are indeed families of expander graphs even so that only three pages are sufficient for a book embedding.
 However, the minimum number of pages for the Tanner graphs of codes discussed here are not known to us.